matthiasott/webmention/README.md

 ## Roadmap
 - Add a more GDPR-friendly “data economy mode” that collects webmentions from Bridgy and other social media sources without saving names and avatars but still allows for showing the *amount* of likes, reposts, etc.
-- Improve how replies are handled and displayed, for example in a chat-like conversation in response to a post
+- Improve how replies are handled and displayed, for example in a chat-like conversation in response to a post.

 ## Updating from v0.3
 To update from Webmention 0.3 on Craft 2, do the following after upgrading Craft CMS: